Data-Advantage/vibestack/example/storyd/product-requirements.md

 > As a developer, I want detailed progress tracking for presentation generation so that I can provide granular feedback to users about where their job is in the pipeline.

 - **Acceptance Criteria**:
-  - Progress tracked across all four phases (Plan, Research, Write, Automate)
+  - Progress tracked across all four phases (Plan, Think, Write, Automate)
   - Sub-task progress tracking within each phase
   - Percentage complete calculation for overall job
   - Accurate time estimates based on historical data